jqno/equalsverifier/README.md

 Build
 ---

-To build EqualsVerifier, you need [Ant](http://ant.apache.org/).
-Just call `ant` from the command-line, and you're done.
-Alternatively, you can use [Eclipse](https://www.eclipse.org/) with [IvyDE](http://ant.apache.org/ivy/ivyde/) installed.
+To build EqualsVerifier, you need [Maven](http://maven.apache.org/).
+Just call `mvn clean verify` from the command-line, and you're done.
+Alternatively, you can use any IDE with Maven support.

 Project structure